-The Western Balkans at a crossroads
+The Western Balkans at a Crossroads.

-Rome – 6-7 December 2017
+Rome, 6-7 December 2017

-More than twenty years after the end of the wars of Yugoslavia’s dissolution, the easy-to-obtain part of the integration process between the Western Balkans and the Euro-Atlantic institutions has been reached, however today we meet the hardship.
+More than fifteen years after the end of the wars of Yugoslavia’s dissolution, the easy-to-obtain part of the integration process between the Western Balkans and the Euro-Atlantic institutions has been reached, however today we meet the hardship.